DerYokoya/deryokoya/README.md

 ### 📝 [NoteApp](https://github.com/DerYokoya/NoteApp)
 > *Python · PyQt6*

-A **lightweight desktop note-taking application** built for speed.
-No bloat, no cloud login, just a fast and snappy way to capture your thoughts.
-Proves that the best tool is the one that gets out of your way.
+A lightweight desktop note-taking application built with PyQt6, featuring an intuitive GUI, persistent document management, and compatibility with TXT and HTML files.
+Implemented PDF export functionality, a tab-based document object model where each file manages its own state, synchronized state handling, and unit-tested components to ensure reliability across sessions.

 </td>
 </tr>